majuth/basketball-stats-site/README.md

 ## Description
 Basketball Stats Site is a demo stats site that shows up to date NBA player and team statistics in an easy to use format.
 This website is not for profit and is simply a demo of my (Majuth Kirakalaprathapan) developer abilities.

+## How to view the website

+The site can only be fully viewed by running it locally due to copyright concerns.
+NPM and GIT is required.

+1. Git clone this repository to your local machine
+2. Execute command in terminal: npm install
+3. Execute command in terminal: ng serve
+4. The site can now be viewed on localhost port 4200 (default)

 ## How it works
 1. Searching a Player or Team